-- 10.11.
-Social Security Numbers, for all family members who have been assigned a Social Security Number; and - 41.12.
+- 6. Child care expenses, in situations where paying for child care allows an adult family member to be employed, to seek employment, or to further his or her education; - 7.
+Disability status of a household member.
+Verification will be used only for determination of preferences, allowances or deductions; - 8.
+Total medical expenses of all family members, in households whose head, spouse or co-head is elderly or disabled, for the purpose of determining the medical expense deduction: - 9.
+Disability assistance expenses.
+Verification of this category will include only those costs associated with attendant care or auxiliary apparatus for a disabled household member, the use of which allows any adult household member, including the disabled household member, to be employed; - 10.
+Citizenship or eligible immigrant status; - 11.
+Social Security Numbers, for all family members who have been assigned a Social Security Number; and - 12.
 Verification of reduction in benefits for non-compliance.
 Pensacola Housing will not process a reduction in tenant rent if the reduction is based on reduction of welfare benefit because of fraud or non-compliance.
 Before denying a family's request for such a tenant rent reduction, Pensacola Housing will obtain written verification from the welfare agency stating that the family's benefits were reduced for fraud or non-compliance.